January 24th, 2020

 Robert Paley is the Director of Transit-Oriented Development with the New York Metropolitan Transportation Authority.
 Robert Paley previously served as Senior Development Officer for AvalonBay Communities, Inc. He has collaborated on such projects as the Atlantic Terminal Mall in Brooklyn and 15 Penn Plaza.
 Mr. Paley is an Adjunct Assistant Professor of Real Estate Development at the Columbia University Graduate School of Architecture, Planning, and Preservation.

 Jamie is President and Design Principal of international architecture firm Kohn Pedersen Fox Associates, where he leads a staff of 570 people in 6 offices around the world.
 A major focus of Jamie’s work has been to heighten the role that large buildings play in making urban space with projects like Shanghai’s Jing An Kerry Centre, Seoul’s Lotte World Tower, and New York’s One Vanderbilt.
 During his tenure as president, KPF has completed large-scale projects such as South Korea’s New Songdo City, and is currently at work on New York’s Hudson Yards.
 His current projects also include master plans for Earl’s Court in London and Victoria Dockside in Hong Kong.

-On January 24, Fellows joined us for a half-day forum on the recent progress and lessons learned from the East Midtown Rezoning.
+On January 24, we gathered for a half-day forum on the recent progress and lessons learned from the East Midtown Rezoning.